 The first thing you should do is to check your flood hazard.
 Flood maps and flood protection references are available at the Walker Municipal Building.
 You may visit the Building Department at the City Hall to see if you are in a mapped floodplain.
-If so, we can give you more information, such as past flood problems or localized flooding issues in the area, if there is a LOMA and copies of elevation certificates on buildings built in the floodplain if available, mandatory flood insurance requirements, flood depths, floodways, and wetlands information.
+If so, we can give you more information, such as past flood problems in the area, if there is a LOMA and copies of elevation certificates on buildings built in the floodplain since 1991 if available.
 Even if you are not in a floodplain, there still may be a risk of flooding.

 Ask the real estate agent if it requires flood insurance; ask the seller or neighbors if it has ever flooded or if it is subject to other hazards, such as sewer backups or subsidence.
 Talk to the building department about the building and zoning regulations.
 In accordance with State law LSA-R.S.
-9:3198 every transfer of land or building are required to provide a flood hazard discloser statement to prospective buyers
+9:3198 every transfer of land or building are required to provide a flood hazard discloser statement to prospective buyers.